To tour our regional and ATI campuses, see below for visit information.

 Ohio State's largest campus, located in Columbus, was established in 1870 around a natural spring (now Mirror Lake).
-Today the campus is a mix of green spaces (the campus has been designated a "Tree Campus USA" by the Arbor Day Foundation), historic buildings, and high-tech facilities.
-The Columbus campus offers over 175 areas of study and 475 specializations, and its location in the heart of the nation's 15th largest city means great opportunities for students and graduates.
+Today the campus is a mix of green spaces (the campus has been designated a "Tree Campus USA" by the Arbor Day Foundation), historic buildings and high-tech facilities.
+The Columbus campus offers more than 200 areas of study and 492 specializations, and its location in the heart of the nation's 15th largest city means great opportunities for students and graduates.

 Ohio State Lima sits on 565 beautiful acres just minutes from the I-75 corridor.
 Student housing is available.

-At Ohio State Mansfield, student housing, internships, study abroad opportunities, and student life and recreation programs contribute to a great experience at the beautiful, wooded campus.
+At Ohio State Mansfield, student housing, internships, study abroad opportunities, and student life and recreation programs contribute to a great experience at our beautiful, wooded campus.

 Just a short drive north of Columbus, Ohio State Marion offers state-of-the-art classrooms and computer labs, an expansive library, a new student services facility, an active student life, study abroad and undergraduate research opportunities, free tutoring services, and a wide variety of course offerings at our partnership location at Columbus State Community College's Delaware campus.